Advanced Usage

 Next.js

-For routes defined in the app/ directory, in Next.js v13+, you'll need to put a styled-components registry in one of your layout files, as described in Next.js docs.
-Note that this depends on styled-components v6+.
-Also note that the 'use client' directive is used - so while your page will be server-side rendered, styled-components will still appear in your client bundle.
+With styled-components v6.0-6.2, you need to put a styled-components registry in one of your layout files, as described in Next.js docs.
+The 'use client' directive is required, so styled-components will appear in your client bundle.

 Gatsby